CFU / CLIMATE FORECASTER

 Working languages are English, Catalan and Spanish.

-- A demonstrated ability to develop experimental set ups that address specific climate modeling problems and in manipulating either ocean or climate model codes.
+- A demonstrated ability to develop experimental set ups that address specific climate modelling problems and to manipulate climate model codes.

-- Extended knowledge of Fortran and bash, while experience with R, cdo, nco and Python will be highly valued.
+- Extended knowledge R, cdo, nco and bash, while experience with python and fortran will be highly valued.

 - Experience in handling large databases, and a minimum knowledge of NetCDF encoding.